Kansas vs. Arkansas Predictions & Picks - NCAA Tournament Second Round

 Kansas Performance Insights

-- The Jayhawks outscore opponents by 7.6 points per game (scoring 75.5 points per game to rank 85th in college basketball while giving up 67.9 per outing to rank 114th in college basketball) and have a +266 scoring differential overall.
+- The Jayhawks average 75.5 points per game (84th in college basketball) while allowing 67.9 per contest (115th in college basketball).
+They have a +266 scoring differential overall and outscore opponents by 7.6 points per game.

-- Kansas ranks 87th in the country at 33.3 rebounds per game.
-That's 1.3 more than the 32.0 its opponents average.
+- Kansas ranks 86th in college basketball at 33.3 rebounds per game.
+That's 1.3 more than the 32 its opponents average.

-- Kansas hits 7.0 three-pointers per game (221st in college basketball), while its opponents have made 6.5 on average.
+- Kansas makes 7 three-pointers per game (221st in college basketball), while its opponents have made 6.5 on average.

 Arkansas Performance Insights

-- The Razorbacks are outscoring opponents by 7.1 points per game, with a +242 scoring differential overall.
-They put up 74.4 points per game (116th in college basketball) and give up 67.3 per contest (97th in college basketball).
+- The Razorbacks put up 74.4 points per game (116th in college basketball) while allowing 67.3 per outing (96th in college basketball).
+They have a +242 scoring differential and outscore opponents by 7.1 points per game.

-- Arkansas wins the rebound battle by an average of 3.3 boards.
-It collects 32.6 rebounds per game (120th in college basketball) compared to its opponents' 29.3.
+- Arkansas prevails in the rebound battle by an average of 3.3 boards.
+It pulls down 32.6 rebounds per game (120th in college basketball) compared to its opponents' 29.3.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.